ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ## Modern Windows Loader Synchronization: State > Locks

 **Me from the future: This section needs to be split up and revised.
 All of the facts and analysis are correct, but the thesis is weak.
 For instance, `ntdll!LdrpWorkInProgress` is protected by `ntdll!LdrpWorkQueueLock`; however, you can't know the state of `ntdll!LdrpWorkInProgress` by testing that lock because the loader also uses that lock to protect the work queue.
-It's the same thing with loader lock in the following case study due to process exit.
-In trying to support my thesis, I actually found evidence disproving it.**
+It's the same thing with loader lock in the following case study due to process exit.**

 In the modern Windows loader, there's a clear trend regarding how the Windows loader performs synchronization: State is more important than locks.
 Specifically, this state is more globalized than it is in a legacy Windows loader, which is likely, in large part, to support the parallel loader.